Machine learning methods for finite population parameter estimation in survey sampling: Simulation study: bootstrap variance estimation

 \item \textbf{XGBoost.} Gradient boosting was applied using the \texttt{xgboost} algorithm with binary logistic loss.
 The main tuning parameters were \texttt{eta = 0.3}, \texttt{max\_depth = 6}, \texttt{min\_child\_weight = 1}, \texttt{subsample = 1}, \texttt{colsample\_bytree = 1}, and a maximum of $100$ boosting iterations.
 The final number of iterations was selected by five-fold cross-validation with early stopping.

-\item \textbf{Propensity score stratification (PSS).} A logistic regression model was first used to estimate the response probabilities.
-The estimated probabilities were then partitioned into $C=5$ strata using sample quantiles, and the estimator was formed as a weighted average of the respondent means within strata. \end{enumerate} To avoid excessively unstable weights, the estimated response probabilities were bounded below by $0.0005$ before constructing the IPW estimator.\\
+\item \textbf{Propensity score stratification (PSS).} A logistic regression model was first used to obtain estimated response scores.
+These scores were divided into $C=5$ strata using sample quantiles.
+Within stratum $c$, the response probability was estimated by the observed response rate, $\widehat p_c=n_{r,c}/n_c$, and every unit in that stratum was assigned this value.
+Under simple random sampling, the resulting Hájek-type estimator can also be written as

+where $n_c$ is the number of sampled units in stratum $c$ and $\overline y_{r,c}$ is the respondent mean in that stratum. \end{enumerate}

-For each method, performance was assessed using the Monte Carlo relative bias and the root mean squared error.
-Let $\widehat{\mu}^{(1)},\ldots,\widehat{\mu}^{(R)}$ denote the estimates obtained over the $R=10{,}000$ Monte Carlo replications.
-The Monte Carlo relative bias and root mean squared error were defined as
+For each method, performance was assessed using Monte Carlo relative bias and root mean squared error.
+Let $\widehat\mu^{(1)},\ldots,\widehat\mu^{(M)}$ denote the estimates obtained over the $M=10{,}000$ Monte Carlo replications.
+We used

-Overall, the results in Table \ref{Table2} suggest that all estimators exhibit very small relative biases, indicating that the IPW approach performs well when the response probabilities are estimated using either parametric or machine learning methods.
-The biases remain close to zero across all sample sizes, with slightly larger deviations observed for CART and XGBoost.
-As expected, the RMSE decreases as the sample size increases.\\

-In addition to evaluating the performance of the proposed variance estimators, we also investigated the performance of a pseudo-population bootstrap procedure for variance estimation.
-Pseudo-population bootstrap methods have been studied extensively in the survey sampling literature; see, for example, Mashreghi et al.\ (2016) for an overview. \\

-In this section, we describe a pseudo-population bootstrap approach tailored to inverse probability weighting (IPW) estimation.
-The main idea is to approximate the sampling variability of the estimator while treating the response mechanism as fixed.
-Each sampled unit is replicated a fixed number of times to form an artificial population of size $N$, from which bootstrap samples are repeatedly drawn using the original sampling design.
-For simplicity, we focus on the case of simple random sampling without replacement and assume that the ratio $N/n$ is an integer, so that each sampled unit can be replicated exactly $N/n$ times in the pseudo-population.
-Extensions to more general settings, including unequal probability sampling designs or situations where $N/n$ is not an integer, are available in the literature (see, e.g., Mashreghi et al., 2016), where more general pseudo-population constructions are considered.\\

-A key feature of this approach is that the response indicators are kept fixed throughout the bootstrap procedure: a unit that is observed as a respondent in the original sample remains a respondent in all bootstrap samples, and similarly for nonrespondents.
-This approximation is justified when the sampling fraction $n/N$ is small, which we assume to be the case here.\\